-This Homemade Teriyaki Sauce can be easily made in less than 5 minutes and added to a number of dishes for a sweet savory taste.
+Teriyaki Sauce Homemade – Easily made in less than 5 minutes, this Teriyaki Sauce Homemade is made with dates, pineapple and ginger.
+Add this to a your favorite dishes for a sweet savory taste.

 Of course you can’t make Teriyaki anything without a delicious and robust sauce.
 Unfortunately, conventional Teriyaki sauce is filled to the brim with refined sugar.
-On the bright side, making a delicious clean sauce takes just 5 minutes.
+On the bright side, making a delicious teriyaki sauce homemade takes just 5 minutes.

-The recipe below has no refined sugar.
-It is primarily sweetened with pureed pineapple and dates.
+Our recipe has no refined sugar because it is primarily sweetened with pureed pineapple and dates.
 And it tastes every bit as sweet as the more conventional versions.

 Actually, it’s much better.
 Just trust me on this one.